 - Our customer service team will check that you and your household are not exhibiting any symptoms when you call to make an appointment

-- Your therapist will call you on the day of your appointment to carry out a telephone triage- please see below.
+- Your therapist will call you prior to your clinic visit to carry out a telephone triage (assessment) – please see below.

-- Your therapist will come out to the car to take you in.
+- Your therapist will come out to the car to bring you in to the clinic for treatment.
 Family members are not permitted and no personal belongings should be brought into the clinic

-- You will be required to wear a mask that we will provide on entry, along with sanitising hand gel and the therapist will wear a mask, gloves and an apron that will be changed after every patient
+- You will be required to wear a mask and sanitise your hands in the porch on entry, the therapist will wear a mask, gloves and an apron that will be changed after every patient

 - No fabric couch covers will be used.
 Couches will be wiped down with high alcohol content wipes and clean paper towel applied between each patient.

 - Appointment times will be staggered with minimal numbers of individuals in the building at any one time to reduce the likelihood of any transmission of the virus.

 - Entry and exit from the clinic will be safely managed by our customer service team.

 There will be time allocated between each patient in the clinic, to allow the therapist to wipe clean all areas required in the treatment room and to change PPE.
 This will also be done prior to the first and after the last patient each day.

 The customer service team will wipe any required areas between patients such as the PDQ and to sanitise any area a patient may have touched.

 Each customer service team member will clean their work station and PDQ at the start of each session, and will clean it before they leave.

 Therapist Telephone Triage (Assessment) Prior to Booking Appointment